 Very high speed

 The Soundplane is incredibly fast.
 It measures the pressure at each of 512 points on its surface almost 1000 times per second, enough to capture every nuance of a musical gesture.
-The touch screens in tablet computers typically capture data at 30 to 60 frames per second.
+In comparison, the touch screens in tablet computers typically capture data at 30 to 60 frames per second.

 The playing surface, the high speed pressure sensor underneath it, and the high bandwidth DSP computer that analyzes the data are the end results of a three-year design process.
 There are no off-the-shelf sensor parts used—the sensing hardware was entirely developed in-house.
 As a result, nothing else feels like it.